duckdb/ducklake-web/faq.md

 <div class="answer" markdown="1">

-If encounter any problem using DuckLake, please submit an issue in the [DuckLake issue tracker](https://github.com/duckdb/ducklake/issues).
+If encounter any problems using DuckLake, please submit an issue in the [DuckLake issue tracker](https://github.com/duckdb/ducklake/issues).
 If you have any suggestions or feature requests, please open a ticket in [DuckLake's discussion forum](https://github.com/duckdb/ducklake/discussions).
+You are also welcome to implement support in other systems for DuckLake following the specification.

 </div>